-- (b) Each general holiday shall be observed on the calendar date on which it occurs.
-The occurrence of a general holiday on an employee's scheduled day off shall not affect the start date of the employee's return to work, or the rate of pay for that day. - (c) When a general holiday occurs on a day on which employees are scheduled to work, an employee who opts to not work on the general holiday shall give the employer the earliest possible notice, but in any event not less than 3 working days before the general holiday.
-Such an employee who is in a camp will not be required to pay for the room nor shall the any employee be penalized for opting to not work. - (d) No work shall be performed on Labour Day except in an emergency situation.
+- (b) Notwithstanding (c), each general holiday shall be observed on the calendar date on which it occurs.
+The occurrence of a general holiday on an employee's scheduled day off shall not affect the start date of the employee's return to work, or the rate of pay for that day. - (c) Where there is a request a general holiday be observed on a day other than the calendar date on which the holiday falls, the Parties (Union and REO) may engage in discussions to determine whether such alternate observance can be accommodated and enabled. - (d) When a general holiday occurs on a day on which employees are scheduled to work, an employee who opts to not work on the general holiday shall give the employer the earliest possible notice, but in any event not less than 3 working days before the general holiday.
+Such an employee who is in a camp will not be required to pay for the room nor shall the any employee be penalized for opting to not work. - (e) No work shall be performed on Labour Day except in an emergency situation.